When to Reserve

 Perpetually fluctuating prices make it difficult to fix rates in guidebooks; the prices quoted here attempt to offer a realistic range, with the top price reflecting the rack rate (the maximum “official” rate) and the lower figure corresponding to the average discount Internet rate.
 Note: Unless indicated, rates do not include breakfast.

-French hotels are graded by a government-regulated system that hands out 0 to 5 stars, which the hotels then must post at the entrance to their establishment.
+French hotels are graded by a government-regulated system that hands out 0 to 5 stars (plus "Palace" status for upper-end five-starred properties), which the hotels then must post at the entrance to their establishment.
 Unfortunately, palaces aside, the criteria used often has more to do with quantity than quality.
 Rooms are rated for size, number of beds, and the presence or absence of items like hair dryers and minibars—overall atmosphere and charm are not necessarily a factor.
-So it’s possible to end up in a darling two-star hotel that’s much nicer than a three-star down the street with big rooms and a minibar but all the ambience of a rehab center.
+It’s possible to end up in a darling two-star hotel that’s much nicer than a three-star down the street with big rooms and a minibar but all the ambience of a rehab center.
 What’s more, the recent addition of a fifth star prompted everyone to try to jump up a notch, so the most basic hotel might now have three stars.
 One thing is sure: The more stars it has, the more a hotel is allowed to charge.
 Our advice: Use the French star system as a rough estimate of quality, then do some homework on your own.

-By the way, the stars besides the listings are our own and have no relation to the French star system.
+By the way, the stars beside the listings here are our own and have no relation to the French star system.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.